 “Ef sumar og vetur frjósi saman boði það gott sumar”

-Just before the first day of summer a small bird called the European Golden Plover (lóa) arrives back in Iceland after a winter spent in the warmer climes of North Africa.
+Just before the first day of summer, a small bird called the European Golden Plover (lóa) arrives back in Iceland after a winter spent in the warmer climes of North Africa.
 When the first Golden Plover is seen again in Iceland it is announced in the news as a big event!
 This welcomed news will be shared amongst friends and family via social media as everyone sees it as a sign that summer will shortly be arriving too!
-This year the Golden Plover was first spotted in Iceland on 15th March.

 The usual greeting phrase we use on this day is Gleðilegt sumar og takk fyrir veturinn! which means “Happy summer and thanks for the winter!”.